transreductionist/mjwise-rkr-gst/README.md

 6. index_of_next_unmarked_token(self, idx): Given the index idx function returns the next unmarked token.
-7. get_tile(self, i, j): This just returns a slice over the token list and is used for retrieving a tile.
+7. get_tile(self, i, j): This just returns a slice over the token list and is used for retrieving a tiling.

 # Function rkr_gst():

-Given the hyperparameters and data this module drives the algorithm and returns the results contained within the ManageTokens() instantiated classes, e.g. mantok_t.is_marked.
+Given the hyperparameters and data this module drives the algorithm and returns the results contained within the ManageTokens() instantiated classes, e.g. mantok_t.is_marked and mantok_p.is_marked.

 ### Arguments:
 1. mantok_t: This is an instance of ManageTokens() for the first tokenized text.
 2. mantok_p: This is an instance of ManageTokens() for the second tokenized text.
 3. mininum_match_length: As we look for n-grams, this will be the minimum size we consider.
-4. initial_search_size: The initial tile length for matching one slice of tokens to another.
+4. initial_search_size: The initial tiling length for matching one slice of tokens to another.

 The doubly-linked list is instantiated: maximal_matches = LinkedList()